 During the War of the Spanish Succession, in May 1702, the regiment was initially sent to the Isle of Wight via Portsmouth.
 In July, the regiment (658 men) was part of the Anglo-Dutch expedition sent against Cadiz.
 The expeditionary force rapidly made itself master of Rota (July 27) and Fort Santa Catalina (August 2).
 However, it was soon forced to re-embark (August 25-28), the regiment acting as a rearguard during the operation.
-On its way back to England, the fleet surprised a French fleet at Vigo on October 22 and an amphibious operation allowed the British to capture the entire French fleet.
+On its way back to England, the fleet surprised a French fleet at Vigo on October 22 and an amphibious operation allowed the British to capture the entire French squadron.
 In November, the regiment was landed at Portsmouth and marched to Arundel, Horsham and Crickfield.
 In January 1703, the regiment was sent to Portsmouth.
-During this campaign, 7 companies of the regiment served on board the fleet in the Mediterranean, under Admiral Sir Cloudesley Shovel.
-In 1704, a detachment of the regiment embarked aboard the Anglo-Dutch fleet who operated against the Mediterranean coast of Spain, occupying Barcelona in May and seizing Gibraltar in August.
+During this campaign, 7 companies of the regiment served on board the fleet in the Mediterranean, under Admiral Sir Cloudesley Shovell.
+In 1704, a detachment of the regiment embarked aboard the Anglo-Dutch fleet which operated against the Mediterranean coast of Spain, occupying Barcelona in May and seizing Gibraltar in August.
 In 1705 and 1706, detachments of the regiment continued to serve in Spain, at Gibraltar, Lerida and Barcelona.
-On April 25 1707, part of the regiment fought in the battle of Almansa.
+On April 25, 1707, part of the regiment fought in the battle of Almansa.
 In November 1708, 200 men of the regiment took part in the defence of Denia who surrendered, the defenders being taken as prisoners of war.
 The remaining detachments operating in Spain were then drafted in other British regiments.
 In 1710, a detachment of the regiment took part in the capture of Port Royal in Acadia.
 In 1711, a detachment of the regiment took part in the unsuccessful expedition against Québec.

 In 1734, the regiment left Ireland, landed at Bristol and marched to Hertford, Hatfield, Ware, and Hoddesden.
 In 1735, the regiment moved to Canterbury, with detachments at Ashford, Faversham, Maidstone, Rochester, and Sittingbourne.
 In January, 1736, the regiment was ordered to Ireland, and placed on the Irish establishment, marching from Canterbury to Bristol, the port of embarkation.